ABCD-ReproNim/exercises/week_7/week_7_year_2_quiz.md

 **Question 10**

 For this question you will need some data with which to explore the relationships between sample size and the different measures of effect size discussed in [this week's lecture (4:33)](https://youtu.be/auzLLbQPMfY?t=273).
 We have simulated a dataset for you to use that is based on [ABCD structural MRI morphometric and image intensity measures ("abcd_smrip201")](https://nda.nih.gov/data_structure.html?short_name=abcd_smrip201) data file.
-You can download our simulated data file for this assignment [on our GitHub](https://github.com/ABCD-ReproNim/exercises/blob/488b30924cab37dfa742ea845adc8ac4d5945b44/week_7/simulated_data.tsv).
+You can download our simulated data file for this assignment [on our GitHub](https://github.com/ABCD-ReproNim/exercises/blob/488b30924cab37dfa742ea845adc8ac4d5945b44/week_7/simulated_data.tsv) or simulate it yourself.
 Alternatively, if you have ABCD data access, feel free to work directly with the [abcd_smrip201](https://nda.nih.gov/data_structure.html?short_name=abcd_smrip201) data (the answers you will compute should end up being the same).
 We've shared the script we used to assemble the 'smri_vol_scs_hpuslh','smri_vol_scs_hpusrh', and 'sex' data elements from [abcd_smrip201](https://nda.nih.gov/data_structure.html?short_name=abcd_smrip201) and then create a new vector that represents the sum total volume of both the left and right hippocampi across 10000 participants.

-First, in your favorite programming language (we like Python), read in the [simulated data file](https://github.com/ABCD-ReproNim/exercises/blob/488b30924cab37dfa742ea845adc8ac4d5945b44/week_7/simulated_data.tsv) or simulate the data.
+First, in your favorite programming language (we like Python), either read in the [simulated data file](https://github.com/ABCD-ReproNim/exercises/blob/488b30924cab37dfa742ea845adc8ac4d5945b44/week_7/simulated_data.tsv) (option A), simulate the data yourself (option B), or download and parce the appropriate ABCD data elements from [abcd_smrip201](https://nda.nih.gov/data_structure.html?short_name=abcd_smrip201) (option C).

-*Option A: read in the data*
+*Option A: read in data from [our GitHub](simulated data file](https://github.com/ABCD-ReproNim/exercises/blob/488b30924cab37dfa742ea845adc8ac4d5945b44/week_7/simulated_data.tsv))*
 ```
 import requests
 import io